matjp/dvi-decode/dvi-decode.md

 ## The output data structure

 `dviDecode` returns the fonts used along with the calculated glyph positions and sizes for each page of the document.
-All of this information is encapsulated in an `OutDocument` object, which contains an array of fonts and an array of pages.
+References to external image files are also returned for each page.
+All of this information is encapsulated in an `OutDocument` object.

 ```ts
 @<Type...@>=